Nine Weeks in Paris

 1. In my experience, stalkers see themselves as above the law and see other people as objects, animals, and entertainment.

-2. In my experience, stalkers feel entitled to hurt, humiliate, and terrorize others, and their violent, narcissistic, and voyeuristic nature destroys people’s lives.
+2. In my experience, stalkers feel entitled to hurt, humiliate, and terrorize others, and their violent, narcissistic, and voyeuristic natures destroy people’s lives.

 3. In my experience, stalkers are monsters!